Procedures and Duties for 10:00 Servers

 Servers may move reverently and quietly in the sanctuary during the voluntary.
 Carry items one at a time holding each item with two hands.

-- Servers return gospel book, banners, torches and crosses to positions in sanctuary.
+- Servers return gospel book, banners, torches and crosses to their places in the sanctuary.

 - Servers return collection plates to positions on and under the table by the chapel door.